bazbt3/the_thorgon_empire/words/README.md

 ## The Thorgon Empire
-**A novella**
+**A science fiction novella**

-I am not a writer, this will become obvious to any discriminating reader.
+Reading my >5th draft it will soon become obvious to any discriminating reader that I am not a writer.

 I've made 2 file formats available for ease of access across platforms but with some styling because I'm intending to add more pictures!